LWFlouisa/UploadedFairyUpdates/_posts/2020-08-14-anexampleofpoetrycomicscript.md

 Some have turned to dust.

 CAPTION
-To think that I can sleep in snow.
+To think that I can sleep in snow.<br />
-The time I have was long.
+The time I have was long.<br />
-To think that I can sleep in snow,
+To think that I can sleep in snow,<br />
-And rest to the chilling chilling wind so long long ago.
+And rest to the chilling chilling wind so long long ago.<br />

 Panel 2.
 There is no person in the church graveyard, except for the young woman